awatson1978/msbi-32400-final-project/readme.md

   A1.
 Environmental factors such as pesticides and plastics are causing an increase in Autism.
   A2.
 Autism is a side effect of some other benefitial process, such as change in diet.
 B.  The reporitng process is including more autisitc children.
+  B1.
+The screening process for diagnosing autistic children is becoming better at detecting autism.
+  B2.
+The definition of autism has changed and become more general.

 We also note that parents who have a child with ASD have a 2%–18% chance of having a second child who is also affected, which suggests a recessive trait since it's a less than 1/4.
 ASD tends to occur more often in people who have certain genetic or chromosomal conditions, indicating involvement in a gene network (to be expected for behavioral and psychiatric disorders).
 Children born to older parents are at a higher risk for having ASD, indicating that ASD is a common symptom of mutations in the germ line.
 ASD commonly co-occurs with other developmental, psychiatric, neurologic, chromosomal, and genetic diagnoses in 83% of the cases; again suggesting ASD is a common symptom of regulatory pathway disfunction.